13x54n/limit-order-protocol/docs/LimitOrderProtocol.md

 RFQ orders supports
 - Expiration time
-- Cancellation by order id
+- Cancelation by order id
 - Partial Fill (only once)

 See [OrderMixin](OrderMixin.md) for more details.